 The social determinants of health (SDOH) are a combination of social, economic, and political factors that shape the health of individuals, communities, and populations.
 These influences determine to a great extent people’s state of health or illness.
-The decision about how to structure this article was inspired by the three areas of action recommended by the WHO Commission on the Social Determinants of Health in their 2008 final report.
+The decision about how to structure this article was inspired by the three areas of action recommended by the World Health Organization (WHO) Commission on the Social Determinants of Health in their 2008 final report.
 The main approach adopted in this article reflects a materialist/structuralist perspective, which recognizes that health depends on the ways in which economic and social resources are organized and distributed in a society.
-Given that the factors impacting health are very complex, the strategies used to address them need to be comprehensive as well, and they could include health promotion approaches, the creation of health policy, and global governance.
-The behavioral approach is less represented in this article given that individual choices are strongly influenced by one’s access to material resources and that behavioral risk factors account for a rather small percentage of variation in overall morbidity and mortality rates from various diseases.
-Studies about health services were also included in this article, given that access and use of health services is greatly affected by factors such as class, income, education, gender, environment, and so on.
-The bibliography includes a wide range of resources from around the globe and is meant to review the SDOH from an international perspective.
+Given that the factors affecting health are very complex, the strategies used to address them need to be comprehensive as well, and they could include health promotion approaches, the creation of health policy, and global governance.
+The behavioral approach is less represented in this article, given that individual choices are strongly influenced by one’s access to material resources and that behavioral risk factors account for a rather small percentage of variation in overall morbidity and mortality rates from various diseases.
+Studies about health services are also included in this article, given that access and use of health services are greatly affected by factors such as class, income, education, gender, environment, and so on.
+The article includes a wide range of resources from around the globe and is meant to review the SDOH from an international perspective.

-Bambra, C., M. Gibson, A. Sowdon, K. Wright, M. Whitehead, and M. Petticrew.
+Bambra, Clare, Marcia Gibson, Amanda Sowdon, Kath Wright, Margaret Whitehead, and Mark Petticrew.
 2010.
 Tackling the wider social determinants of health and health inequalities: Evidence from systematic reviews.
-Journal of Epidemiology and Community Health 64.4: 284–291.
+Journal of Epidemiology & Community Health 64.4: 284–291.

 Synthesizes evidence from thirty systematic reviews conducted between 2000 and 2007 in developed countries.